 - 3 The U.S. government should support Uzbek human rights defenders and religious freedom initiatives.
-To that end, the U.S. government should: - respond publicly and privately to the recent expulsions of U.S. nongovernmental organizations and the numerous new restrictions placed on their activities; unless these restrictions are rescinded, the U.S. government should make clear that there will be serious consequences in the U.S.-Uzbek bilateral relationship, including a ban on high-level meetings; - continue the careful monitoring of the status of individuals who are arrested for alleged religious, political, and security offenses and continue efforts to improve the situation of Uzbek human rights defenders, including by pressing for the registration of human rights groups and religious communities; - support efforts to counteract the Uzbek government's blockade on information into the country by increasing radio, Internet, and other broadcasting of objective news and information on issues relevant to Uzbekistan, including education, human rights, freedom of religion, and religious tolerance; - reinstate funding for the Voice of America (VOA) Uzbek Language Service to the fiscal year 2007 level of \$600,000 so as to meet the Broadcasting Board of Governors' stated goal of outreach to the

-- Muslim world; reinstatement of the VOA Uzbek Service would reach the news-deprived population of Uzbekistan, in addition to the large Uzbek diaspora in Afghanistan and other neighboring countries;
+To that end, the U.S. government should: - respond publicly and privately to the recent expulsions of U.S. nongovernmental organizations and the numerous new restrictions placed on their activities; unless these restrictions are rescinded, the U.S. government should make clear that there will be serious consequences in the U.S.-Uzbek bilateral relationship, including a ban on high-level meetings; - continue the careful monitoring of the status of individuals who are arrested for alleged religious, political, and security offenses and continue efforts to improve the situation of Uzbek human rights defenders, including by pressing for the registration of human rights groups and religious communities; - support efforts to counteract the Uzbek government's blockade on information into the country by increasing radio, Internet, and other broadcasting of objective news and information on issues relevant to Uzbekistan, including education, human rights, freedom of religion, and religious tolerance; - reinstate funding for the Voice of America (VOA) Uzbek Language Service to the fiscal year 2007 level of \$600,000 so as to meet the Broadcasting Board of Governors' stated goal of outreach to the Muslim world; reinstatement of the VOA Uzbek Service would reach

-- increase foreign travel opportunities for civil society activists, religious leaders, and others concerned with religious freedom to permit them to take part in relevant international conferences;

-- continue to attempt to overcome the objections of the Uzbek government in order to develop assistance programs for Uzbekistan designed to encourage the creation of institutions of civil society that protect human rights and promote religious freedom, programs that could include training in human rights, the rule of law, and crime investigation for police and other law enforcement officials; since such programs have been attempted in the past with little effect, they should be carefully structured to accomplish, and carefully monitored and conditioned upon fulfillment of these specific goals:

-- expanding legal assistance programs for Uzbek relatives of detainees, which have sometimes led to the release of detainees;

-- expanding "train-the-trainer" legal assistance programs for representatives of religious communities to act as legal advisers in the registration process;

-- specifying freedom of religion

-as a grants category and area of

-activity in the Democracy and

-Conflict Mitigation program of

-the U.S. Agency for International

-Development and the Democ-
+- the news-deprived population of Uzbekistan, in addition to the large Uzbek diaspora in Afghanistan and other neighboring countries; - increase foreign travel opportunities for civil society activists, religious leaders, and others in Uzbekistan concerned with religious freedom to permit them to take part in relevant international conferences; - continue to attempt to overcome the objections of the Uzbek government in order to develop assistance programs for Uzbekistan designed to encourage the creation of institutions of civil society that protect human rights and promote religious freedom, programs that could include training in human rights, the rule of law, and crime investigation for police and other law enforcement officials; since such programs have been attempted in the past with little effect, they should be carefully structured to accomplish, and carefully monitored and conditioned upon fulfillment of, these specific goals: - expanding legal assistance programs for Uzbek relatives of detainees, which have sometimes led to the release of detainees; - expanding "train-the-trainer" legal assistance programs for representatives of religious communities to act as legal advisers in the registration process; - specifying freedom of religion as a grants category and area of activity in the Democracy and Conflict Mitigation program of the U.S. Agency for International Development and the Democracy Commission Small Grants

-- racy Commission Small Grants program administered by the U.S. Embassy; and
+- program administered by the U.S. Embassy; and

 - encouraging national and local public roundtables between Uzbek officials and representatives of Uzbek civil society on freedom of religion; and

 - increase opportunities in its exchange programs for Uzbek human rights advocates and religious figures, and more specifically:

-- expand exchange programs for Uzbek religious leaders to include representatives from all religious communities;
+- expand exchange programs for Uzbek religious leaders to include representatives from all religious communities; and

-- expand exchange programs for Uzbek human rights defenders, including participation in relevant international conferences and opportunities to interact with Uzbek officials; and

 - ensure that the U.S. Embassy

 vigorously protests cases when an

 Uzbek participant in an exchange

 program encounters difficulties

 with the Uzbek authorities upon

 return to Uzbekistan, and if such

 difficulties continue, inform the

 Uzbek authorities that there will

-be negative consequences in
+be negative consequences in other

-other areas of U.S.-Uzbek bilateral

-relations, including a ban on highlevel meetings.
+areas of U.S.-Uzbek bilateral relations, including a ban on high-level

+meetings.